It's Going to Be a Great Year

 Advertisement

-President Trump has aggressively pushed for Indiana Republicans to redraw congressional maps this year, in order to flip the state's two Democratic-held House seats.
-Democrats currently hold only two out of nine seats in the state, but the redrawn districts could result in Republicans holding all nine congressional seats.
+President Trump has aggressively pushed for Indiana Republicans to redraw congressional maps this year to flip the state's two Democratic-held House seats.
+Democrats currently hold only two of the state's nine congressional seats, but the redrawn districts could result in Republicans holding all nine.

 The state Senate is expected to vote on the new map early next week.